-If you are looking to use yams, well they are not the same as sweet potatoes, as some may think.
+If you are looking to use yams, you should know that they are not the same as sweet potatoes, despite popular opinion.
 They are actually very different, you could usually tell the difference right from the color.
 When it comes to nutrition, sweet potatoes are much higher.
 Compared with yams, have much more beta-carotene, an antioxidant nutrient thought to guard against certain cancers.
+Turkey bacon, in this recipe, sources you with protein and vitamin B12.

 White potatoes are higher in calories than a sweet potato, but have the same amount of fiber (skin on).
 If you keep the skin on when using white potatoes, it does have more magnesium, iron and potassium, an electrolyte linking to help lower blood pressure.